FreeAndFair/ColoradoRLA/docs/20_tutorial.md

 did their job accurately…” Try to put their minds at ease about the process. :)

-***should the tutorial cover the mechanics of storing ballots and the other physical aspects of the RLA process which are not ‘in’ the RLA tool/system?
+***should the run book cover the mechanics of storing ballots and the other physical aspects of the RLA process which are not ‘in’ the RLA tool/system?